 - For genes with multiple transcript variants, align related transcripts to understand exon overlap using a program such as ClustalW, or any of the NCBI online tools.

-- For splice-specific designs, target primers and probe(s) within exons unique to the transcript(s) of interest, and BLAST primer and probe sequences to ensure they do not occur in other related transcripts (see the article, Tips for using ABLAST to locate PCR primers).
+- For splice-specific designs, target primers and probe(s) within exons unique to the transcript(s) of interest, and BLAST primer and probe sequences to ensure they do not occur in other related transcripts (see the article, Tips for using BLAST to locate PCR primers).

 - For splice common designs, target primers and probe within exons found across all transcript variants.